joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 Please note that *you need to visit* each (child) page using your preferred domain for the canonical to be activated.

-Since 1.6.0, upon request, you can redirect automatically to the canonical domain ('force_redirect' option).
-However, this does not work with some page-builders.
-If your page-builder does not want to load the page for editing, please uncheck this option.
+You can redirect your visitors to the canonical domain always with the `force_redirect` option.

+Canonical functionality is switched off for admin pages, to allow page builders to work properly.

 = Locales? =